course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 # Method and Results
 ## Method
 The importance of considering the pricing on reviews is to gain a better understanding of the relationship between the yearly reviews and the pricing of private rooms.
 The research method chosen is an analysis of the ouput of the available data in 5 citites in 2022 and 2023 on Airbnb.
-The 2 categories are coded as the 100 cheapest private rooms (0) and the 100 most expensive private rooms (1).
+The 2 categories are coded as the 100 cheapest private rooms per city (e.g. AMS_cheap) and the 100 most expensive private rooms per city (e.g. AMS_expensive).

 In this research, we have selected 5 capitals from western European countries.
 The reason for this is that those cities are most likely to have similar circumstances and thus will provide a solid background to research the question.
 The five selected cities are:
 * Amsterdam